femarivera/ConfinedLab/README.md

 - **Flexible Model Setup:**
   Quickly define model grids, hydraulic properties, boundary conditions, and recharge scenarios.

-- **Optimize a pumping scenario**
+- **Sustainable Yield estimations:**
-  Estimate the sustainable yield based on a constrained optimization approach with user defined constrains and goals.
+  Maximize abstractions in a given pumping scenario subject to a series of predefined constrains.

-- **Visualization & Analysis:**
+- **Visualization and Analysis:**
   Built-in plotting and post-processing tools for heads, flows, budgets, and more.

 - **Analyse parameter influence on results:**